dbreese/fitfamconnect/DATAMODEL.md

 - Start date
 - Each member will have a list of classes they have attended based on a scheduled class, but this needs to be in a different entity somehow so it can be sharded to a different location for reporting.
-- Each member can belong to one or more locations.
+- Each member can belong to one or more gyms.
-- When a member signs in, they will be able to enter a "gym code" to join 1 or more locations.
+- When a member signs in, they will be able to enter a "gym code" to join a gym.

 # Membership

-- This entity relates a member to a location.
+- This entity relates a member to a gym.
-- For a member to join a location, they must enter a gym code that is given to them by the owner of the location.
+- For a member to join a gym, they must enter a gym code that is given to them by the owner of the gym.
 - When they enter this gym code, the owner of the gym will be able to approve their membership, so we need to track this approval along with the date/time of the approval.
 - Over time, multiple plans can be associated with a membership and multiple can be active at a given time (ie, multiple recurring plans and non-recurring plans).
+- Members belong to a gym, not to individual locations within the gym.

 # Gym